ganesha360/TSA_EXP6/README.md

-### Name  : KARTHIKEYAN R
+### Name  : GANESH R
-### Reg.No: 212222240046
+### Reg.No: 212222240029
 ### Date  :

 # Ex.No: 6               HOLT WINTERS METHOD
 ### AIM:
    To implement the Holt Winters Method Model using Python.
 ### ALGORITHM:
-1. Load and resample the gold price data to monthly frequency, selecting the 'Price' column.
+1. Load and resample the Amazon stock price data to monthly frequency, selecting the 'Price' column.
 2. Scale the data using Minmaxscaler then split into training (80%) and testing (20%) sets.
 3. Fit an additive Holt-Winters model to the training data and forecast on the test data.
 4. Evaluate model performance using MAE and RMSE, and plot the train, test, and prediction results.